modulify/validator/README.md

 [![Tests Status](https://github.com/modulify/validator/actions/workflows/tests.yml/badge.svg)](https://github.com/modulify/validator/actions)
 [![npm version](https://badge.fury.io/js/%40modulify%2Fvalidator.svg)](https://www.npmjs.com/package/@modulify/validator)

-This library provides a declarative validation util.
+This library provides a declarative validation utility.

-The util does not provide any text messages in the constraints produced and gives only metadata that can be used to create a custom view for them.
+The utility does not include text messages in the generated violations but instead provides metadata that can be used to create a custom view for them.

 ## Installation